koftikes/symfony-adminlte-bundle/README.md

 AdminLTEBundle
 ==============

+!!!
+This version is no longer maintained.
+Consider upgrading to sbs/symfony-adminlte-bundle@1.5 or higher !!!

 AdminLTE Bundle based on the AdminLTE Template for easy integration into Symfony.
 This bundle integrates several commonly used JavaScripts and Font-Awesome.

 ## Installation